 In that rugged landscape and rather extreme climate, we expanded our flock to 22 breeding ewes and began breeding, through artificial insemination, our first pure bred Tamworth sows.
-We have many great stories of our time there and are ever grateful of the opportunity provided us by the generous and loving women of HOWL.
 In late 2014, we purchase an old farmstead with 78 acres in Danville Vermont where we built a large timber frame barn and now maintain a flock of approximately 55 Icelandic Sheep, along with a small herd of Tamworth pigs and our flock of heritage breed laying hens.
 Having a craving for beef and fresh milk, and desire to continue to promote the heritage breeds, we added our first American Milking Devon cow who gave birth to her first calf in 2015.
 In 2017, we purchased two AMD heifers and an AMD bull.

 In early 2016, we obtained certification as an Animal Welfare Approved farm and obtained a grass fed certification through AGW for our lamb and beef.
 We look forward to refining our operation focusing on added specialty meat products, an expanded wool and fiber products line and a more diversified wholesale and retail operation.
 Future initiatives include possible organic certification of our fields and education workshops and webinars.